DataBiosphere/job-manager/README.md

 ### Updating the API using swagger-codegen

 We use [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to automatically implement the API, as defined in `api/jobs.yaml`, for all servers and the UI.

-Whenever the API is updated, follow these steps to update the server implementations:
+Whenever the API is updated, follow these steps to update the server implementations. **Note:** after updating the API you will need to test and update the server implementations to resolve any broken dependencies on old API definitions or implement additional functionality to match the new specs.

-#### Scripted

 From the base of the checked-out job-manager repository, run:
 ```sh
 scripts/rebuild_swagger.sh
 ```

+This will:
+ - Find and download `swagger-codegen-cli.jar`
-This will find and download `swagger-codegen-cli.jar`, remove the necessary build artifacts and use `swagger-codegen-cli.jar` to regenerate them.
+ - Remove the necessary build artifacts
+ - Use `swagger-codegen-cli.jar` to regenerate them.

 If you prefer to do this manually you can fallow the instructions below.

-#### Manually
+#### Manual Process

 If you prefer to perform the steps manually, you can: